Best Self-Monitored Home Security System

 • Ring Protect Pro: $20.00/mo.

 And the best part is that none of these brands offer more than one pro monitoring plan.
-You don't need to worry about paying extra to use security cameras or smart home gear (though you may need to pay separately for cloud video storage on security cameras).
+You don't need to worry about paying extra to use home security cameras or smart home gear (though you may need to pay separately for cloud video storage on security cameras).

-1. Scout: Best self-monitored home security system
+1. Arlo: Best no monthly fee home security system

 Starting at